williamhunter/topy/README.md

 ```

 ## Initialization
-The main class of **ToPy** is `Topology` class.
+The main class of **ToPy** is `Topology`.
 It definess the main constraints, grid and parameters of optimization.
 There are 2 ways how you could define the `Topology`:
 - TPD file.
 It is usefull for comand line
 - Config dictionary.
 This is quite close to TPD file.
 However, it is a way useful if the initialization in code is needed.